by Steven D. Johnson

 Then I measured from the inside edge of the bottom of each face frame pair to the top edge and added ?".

-Figure 12 - Assembly done,
+Figure 12 - Assembly done, ready for doors

 This became the height dimension of each plywood carcase.
 The width was made exactly the same as each face frame pair.
 This methodology assured that the "floor" of each cabinet would be even with the face frame.